-- 12.1.1 This class shall be for dogs that have earned the RA title, but have not earned the RE title or any CKC obedience title other than PCD.
-No handler who has exhibited a dog through its CKC CDX title shall be eligible to enter this class.
+- 12.1.1 This class shall be for dogs that have earned the RA title, but have not (68-03-23) earned the RE title or any CKC obedience title other than PCD.
+No handler who has exhibited a dog through its CKC CDX title, CKC RM title or CKC RAE title shall be eligible to enter this class.
 The handler of any dog in this class must be the owner, co-owner or a member of their immediate families.
-A person may enter more than one dog in this class. - 12.1.2 No dog may be entered in both Rally Excellent A and Rally Excellent B at any one trial.
+A person may enter more than one (1) dog in this class. - 12.1.2 No dog may be entered in both Rally Excellent A and Rally Excellent B at any one (1) trial.